Lemon Rice Recipe

 Recipe Tips

-• Watch That Flame: Keep the flame low to avoid scorching the rice, but make sure it’s high enough to maintain a simmer.
+- Cook over steady heat.
+Keep the heat low to avoid scorching the rice, but make sure it’s high enough to maintain a simmer.

 Delicious Variations